 Confidentiality:

-All terms and conditions of this Term Sheet are confidential between Buyer and Seller and their duly appointed agents.
+The existence of this draft Term Sheet and all terms and conditions contained herein are confidential between Buyer and Seller and their duly appointed representatives and shall not be disclosed to third parties.

 The prices set forth in this proposal are indicative only and are subject to movement.
 This proposal is for discussion purposes only to facilitate the negotiation, preparation and execution of a definitive agreement ("Definitive Agreement").
 This is not an offer or a commitment of Seller or Buyer or any parent or affiliate of either.
-The transaction described herein is subject to further review and approval of Seller and Buyer and execution of a Definitive Agreement containing all appropriate provisions, including, but not limited to, those relating to credit and limitation of damages and remedies.
+The transaction described herein is subject to further review and approval of Seller and Buyer and execution of a Definitive Agreement containing all appropriate provisions, including, but not limited to, those relating to everts of default and remedies, dispute resolution, limitations of damages, credit, confidentiality, governing law and environmental matters.